kubedb/docs/docs/guides/kafka/connectcluster/connectcluster.md

 - `spec.enableSSL` - specifies whether the ConnectCluster should be TLS secured or not.
 - `spec.tls.issuerRef` - specifies the name of the Issuer CR.
 Here, the ConnectCluster will use the `connectcluster-ca-issuer` Issuer to enable SSL/TLS.
 - `spec.replicas` - specifies the number of ConnectCluster workers.
-- `spec.configSecret` - specifies the name of the secret that contains the custom configuration for the ConnectCluster.
+- `spec.configuration.secretName` - specifies the name of the secret that contains the custom configuration for the ConnectCluster.
 Here, the ConnectCluster will use the `connectcluster-custom-config` secret for custom configuration.
 - `spec.connectorPlugins` - is the name of the KafkaConnectorVersion CR.
 Here, mongodb, mysql, postgres, and jdbc connector-plugins will be loaded to the ConnectCluster worker nodes.
 - `spec.kafkaRef` specifies the Kafka instance that the ConnectCluster will connect to.
 Here, the ConnectCluster will connect to the Kafka instance named `kafka-prod` in the `demo` namespace.
 - `spec.deletionPolicy` specifies what KubeDB should do when a user try to delete ConnectCluster CR.
 Deletion policy `WipeOut` will delete the worker pods, secret when the ConnectCluster CR is deleted.